 When you are there, keep an eye on local transport costs as these can mount up.
 Beware the cost of an open topped bus versus the local authority version.
 Kids travel free on some public transport systems so it’s worth asking at the Tourist Information.
 And walking only costs you shoe leather!

 Lastly, make sure all your passports are up to date in advance so you don’t need a costly emergency dash to the passport office before you go.
 That was a bit embarrassing earlier this year when I nearly had to leave Cameron behind.

 There are lots of sites that offer families cheap all inclusive deals for every budget.
-We recently spent a week in the Algarve on a half board deal.
+We spent a week in the Algarve on a half board deal.
 It didn’t mean we couldn’t take off and have an adventure.
+We spent the bulk of our budget on activities.
 But what if you want to go it alone?
 Or do a city based holiday where all inclusive deals aren’t the norm.
 You might think you’d need to put money in an offshore savings account to fund four or five people doing central Europe for two weeks, and perhaps you would if you chose to stay in five star hotels every night and didn’t book ahead.
 But it is possible not to break the bank.
 Keep an eye out for advance special deals, especially off season.
 While pre-booking can feel restrictive if you prefer improvisational travel, sometimes saving the cash is of more value than living whimsically.